savonet/book/workflow.md

 #### Creating sources during execution

-The creation of a source can be done at any point during the execution, not necessarily at startup.
-For instance, as a variant of the preceding script, we are going to register a telnet command `play p` which starts playing a given playlist and `stop p` which stops playing a given playlist (the playlist located at `playlists/p`):
+Another point is that the creation of a source can be done at any point during the execution, not necessarily at startup.
+For instance, as a variant of the preceding script, we are going to register a telnet command `play p` which starts playing a given playlist `p` and `stop p` which stops playing a given playlist `p`, the playlist being located at `playlists/p`:

 ```{.liquidsoap include="liq/play-lists2.liq" from=1 to=-1}
 ```

-Here, we have two commands `play` and `stop` which are registered with `server.command`.
-We maintain a list `sources` which contains pairs consisting of the name of playing sources and the sources themselves: the `play` command, in addition to playing the requested playlist, add the pair `(pl, s)` to the list, where `pl` is the name of the playlist and `s` is the source we created to play it.
+Here, we have two commands `play` and `stop` which are registered with `server.register`.
+We maintain a list `sources` which contains pairs consisting of the name of currently played playlists and the corresponding sources (this is an association list): the `play` command, in addition to playing the requested playlist, adds the pair `(pl, s)` to the list, where `pl` is the name of the playlist and `s` is the source we created to play it.
 The `stop` command finds the source to stop by looking for its name in the list with `list.assoc`, removes it from the list with `list.assoc.remove` and then stops the source by calling its `shutdown` method.

-As a general rule, any dynamically created source which is not used anymore should be shut down using its `shutdown` method.
+As a general rule, any dynamically created source which is not used anymore should be shut down using its `shutdown` method in order to avoid uselessly wasting resources.

 #### Even more dynamic sources

 We have seen that we can dynamically create sources, but this cannot be used to dynamically change the contents of sources which are already playing.
-This can be achieved by using `source.dynamic`: this operator takes as argument a function which returns the source to play at any given time, and can thus be used to create a source which changes overtime.
+This behavior can be achieved by using `source.dynamic`: this operator creates a source, which has a method `set` to change the source it is relaying, and can thus be used to create a source which changes overtime.
+It can be thought of as a suitable analogous of references for sources.

-\TODO{rather use a set approach for the dynamic source than the functional one}

 For instance, the `add` operator takes a fixed list of sources, but suppose that the list of sources we want to add varies over time.
-We can program this with `source.dynamic` where the function returns an `add` applied to a list which varies over times.
-For instance, the following script maintains a list `sines` of sources, to which we add some `sine` sources with random parameters over time by calling the function `new`:
+We can program this with `source.dynamic` where, each time the list changes, we use the `set` method to update the dynamic source and enforce that it consists in `add` applied to the updated list.
+For instance, the following script maintains a list `sine` sources, to which we add some new elements from time to time, with random parameters, by calling the function `new`:

 ```{.liquidsoap include="liq/bells.liq" from=1}
 ```